soorajxyv/OPENLANE-SKY130-FLOW/README.md

 Using the waveform in  **ngspice** tool, we are mesuring the propogation delay. there are 8 different timing threshold characterisation need to perform which are listed below:

-1.slew_low_rise_thr  - considering 20% of rise time
+1. slew_low_rise_thr  - considering 20% of rise time
-2.slew_high_rise_thr - considering 80% of rise time
+2. slew_high_rise_thr - considering 80% of rise time
-3.slew_low_fall_thr - considering 20% of fall time
+3. slew_low_fall_thr - considering 20% of fall time
-4.slew_high_fall_thr - considering 80% of fall time
+4. slew_high_fall_thr - considering 80% of fall time
-5.in_rise_thr - considering 50% of input rise time
+5. in_rise_thr - considering 50% of input rise time
-6.in_fall_thr - considering 50% of input fall time
+6. in_fall_thr - considering 50% of input fall time
-7.out_rise_thr - considering 50% of output rise time
+7. out_rise_thr - considering 50% of output rise time
-8.out_fall_thr - considering 50% of out fall time
+8. out_fall_thr - considering 50% of out fall time

 **propogation delay = time(out_thr) - time(int_thr)**